JuaniV2002/expenses_manager/README.md

 - Monthly expenses total: sum of all expenses for a given month.
 - Fixed expenses total: sum of fixed expenses for a given month.
 - Variable expenses total: sum of variable expenses for a given month.
-- Save to file / Load from file: persist your data to expenses.txt.
+- Save to CSV / Load from CSV: persist your data to expenses.csv.

 ### New enhancements